Water Heater Size Calculator

 - First-hour rating

-- The amount of hot water a storage heater can deliver in the first hour from a fully heated tank.
+- The amount of hot water a storage water heater can deliver in the first hour from a fully heated tank.

 - Temperature rise